 The path of totality enters land in western Iceland, crosses the Arctic seas, clips a narrow corridor through northern Spain -- including parts of Asturias and the Basque Country -- and then sweeps across Russia.
 Spain is the crowd favorite for eclipse chasers because the weather statistics in mid-August are favorable, the infrastructure is excellent, and the local food and wine are reason enough to make the trip.

 If you start planning now, you will beat the rush.
-Hotels along the path of totality in Spain are already beginning to fill.
+Hotels along the path of totality in Spain are already largely booked through August 2026 — eclipse chasers reserved years in advance.
 Iceland offers a more dramatic landscape but also a higher chance of cloud cover.
+Backup mobility (a rental car, a flexible itinerary) is essential.

 How to Safely View a Solar Eclipse